 Once the decision to rebrand has been made, the actual rebranding process follows.
 This process is a complex undertaking and can quickly become intimidating and daunting.

 To give you the easiest possible starting point for your rebranding, we've broken down the rebranding process into 5 steps: Analysis, Planning, Design, Briefing and Rollout.
-Find out what to consider in each step and how to get your rebranding rolling in our rebranding process article.
+Find out what to consider in each step and how to get your rebranding rolling.

 To get a better understanding of the effects, opportunities, and risks of rebranding, it makes sense to look at real-life examples.
 Of course, the rebranding of one brand cannot transfer seamlessly to another, but you can and should learn from the experiences and mistakes of other brands.
 We have compiled 3 examples of successful and less successful rebrandings: